Andrea Lewicki

 I dig poetry of the surreal and prose-y variety, and my art tends toward that direction.
 It’s often collage, which just means that I cut things up and mix them together until I get the level of weird I’m looking for.
 There’s a story somewhere in the layers of each piece that leaves my studio.
 Joan Miró, Cy Twombly, and Hilma af Klint hang out in my brain along with a lifelong practice of handcrafts traditionally seen as women’s work: sewing, mending, knitting, and crocheting.

 Writing and making visual art are symbiotic processes for me.
 I move fluidly between them, letting one influence the other.
-In either medium, I am motivated by finding surprise, divergence, and catharsis.
+In either medium, I am motivated by finding surprise in the margins and cathartic inclusion.

 BIO